 5G is the fifth generation (thus, the "G") of mobile wireless systems, a way for devices, both mobile and stationary, to send and receive data without being plugged into a wall in your home or at the office.
 Typically, a new generation is named (sometimes retroactively) when it denotes a significant leap in wireless mobile technologies.
 5G might enable driverless cars, delivery drones, and may even replace the WiFi in your home and office.

-They hope to create a network that is – in theory, anyway – able to provide download speeds of about 10,000 Mbps (megabits per second) [source: Nelson].
-That's roughly three times faster than current 4G networks, meaning fewer delays and even more complex and powerful smartphone apps, among many other benefits.
-Remember when it took 15 seconds to down a 5MB MP3 file via 3G connection?
+In these high-tech countries, engineers are building a network that is – in select places, anyway – able to provide download speeds of about 10,000 Mbps (megabits per second).
+Various tests show that in cities around the nation, 5G is already hitting speeds that are 10 times faster than 4G [source: McGarry].
+With those kinds of blazing speeds will come even more complex and powerful smartphone apps, among many other benefits.
+Remember when it took 15 seconds to download a 5MB MP3 file via 3G connection?
 With 5G, you may be able to download an entire movie in just moments.
 Giddy-up!

 Whether you're an early adopter or slow to adopt new technologies, there's no arguing that mobile communications are transforming modern life, and it's likely that 5G bring even more changes.
 Keep reading and you'll find out what 5G is and how it might speed up your already quick-paced personal and professional life.